DiesDasJenes/P-P_SpaceshipBattleGame/README.md

-# P-P_SpaceshipBattleGame
+# CURRENTLY NOT WORKING

+# Pen and Paper SpaceshipBattleGame

-This little game was written for my own Pen&amp;Paper adventure in which the crew had to fight an enemy spaceship
+I wrote this little "game" for my own Pen &amp; Paper adventure in which the crew had to fight an enemy spaceship.

+## Usage

+Initialize the jar or the java class FightSimulation.java and then choose the count of players.
+After this every player gets to choose his class of ship, name and team.

+## How the game is played

+Everyone needs pen and paper to write the stats of his or other ships down.
+The player needs to remember and think of an strategy to fight the enemy.
+He has 4 options: shoot at a ship, recharge shields, gain speed or recalculate the targeting accuracy.

+Every stats changes the taken damage and possibilty of an hit.